 Cone crushers, which are most suitable for medium to very hard objects, are beneficial for industries.
 These include metallurgical, for the processing of big inert granular materials supplied by mining metal like copper and iron ore.
 They are also used in road building for the crushing of building objects like concrete and asphalt.
 Lastly, chemicals for the crushing of minerals are utilized to process chemicals like silicic acid and phosphate.
 Crushers are also utilized in automotive, demolition, smelting, and manufacturing industries.

-Gyratory crushers are comparable to jaw crushers but differ in the sense that they are shaped conically with a conical head and concave surface.
+Gyratory crushers are comparable to jaw crushers but differ in the sense that they are shaped with a conical head and concave surface.
 The motion in gyratory crushers is created through an eccentric layout.
-Cone crushers, however, are more comparable to gyratory crushers rather than jaw crushers.
-Cone crushers are more conically shaped, with a big top inlet for letting through the big objects and a very small bottom outlet for the very smaller, crushed objects to exit.
+Cone crushers, however, are more comparable to gyratory crushers than jaw crushers.
+Cone crushers are more conically shaped, with a big top inlet for letting through the big objects and a very small bottom outlet for the smaller, crushed objects to exit.
 Usually, cone crushers work by crushing objects between a concave hopper and an eccentrically gyrating spindle, all of which are secured by wear-resistant material.

 Grinding mills are tools constructed to break huge quantities of solid objects into small particles.
 Grinding mills can process a range of objects and operate through varying methods.
 In the past, animals, windmills, and waterwheels powered grinding mills, but today industry grinding mills are very powerful and able to perform more intense tasks.